 This product is no longer in stock

-This fine aromatic coffee has a soft tropical fruity aroma with melted brown sugar sweetness.
-It is smooth, creamy and balanced with tastes of dark chocolate, caramel, cashew and subtle high notes of apricot and mango in the background.
+This fine aromatic coffee has a soft tropical fruity aroma with malted chocolate sweetness.
+It is smooth, creamy and balanced with tastes of cherry, caramel, banana and subtle high notes of apricot and strawberry in the background.

 Anise Biscotti, Oatmeal Cookies, Banana Muffins, Three Cheese Omelet, Waffles with Nut Butter & Bananas, Curried Chicken Salad with Apples and Raisins, Yogurt with Grapes & Granola, Blackberry Breakfast Bars, Peanut Butter Banana Smoothie, Cake Balls, Lemon Meringue Pie, Southwestern Chicken Pasta Salad, Chocolate Crinkles, Strawberry Pretzel Salad, Triamisu, Monte-Cristo Sandwich, Turkey Vegetable Pita, Twisted Reuben Sandwich, Golden Rum Cake, Quinoa Tabbouleh, Egg & Rocket Pizzas, Spicy Tuna & Cottage Cheese Jacket, Peanut Butter Sandwich Cookies, Fried Apple Pies, Refreshing Lentil Salad, Crispy Tuna Cakes, Tomato-Seashell Soup, Cashew-Carrot Toast, Spelt Salad with White Beans and Artichokes, Curried Chicken Salad with Apples and Raisins, Blueberry-Orange Parfaits, Chickpea and Sausage Pesto Soup, Tuna Pan Bagnat, Velvety Dark Chocolate Pudding With Candied Orange Peel, Lemon Sandwich Cookies, Strawberry Rhubarb Meringue Tartlets, Bursting Blueberry Cardamom Buckle